 Pam was born and raised in Southern California.
 She loves traveling, all things related to Broadway musicals, cooking, and discovering new restaurants with her husband Mark and her two daughters, Marley and Lauren .
 Pam attended USC where she received her degree in Occupational Therapy.
-After 25 years of working as an OT, specializing in pediatrics (feeding and sensory integration), she was feeling the tug towards another career which led to 2 years of working at Christian Assembly church.
-It was after that when Pam found her way to Club 21 in early 2020.
+After 25 years of working as an OT, specializing in pediatrics (feeding and sensory integration), she was feeling the tug towards another career which led her to Club 21 in early 2020.
 Pam has found her new home at Club 21 as the Executive Assistant where she supports Nancy and the staff, works on graphics and the website, and helps to keep things running smoothly.
 She is so grateful to be a part of such a diversely talented and hard working team.

 First Steps Coordinator